-With continuous investment waves in the past years, the demand for investment into Vietnam of foreign investors has had no sign of stopping but increased year by year.
+With continuous investment waves into Vietnam in the past years, the demand from foreign investors has had no sign of stopping.
 Accordingly, transferring profit abroad become inevitable by the end of the journey when investment activities have earned investors’ profits.

 Annual repatriated profits

 |=||Profits are shared to or earned by foreign investors in a financial year from their direct investment (based on audited financial statements)||+||Other profits (e.g.: profits which have not been remitted yet from previous years)||–||

 Profits foreign investors have used or committed using to reinvest in Vietnam and profits which foreign investors have used for expenditure for production of business activities or for their personal demands in Vietnam

 |Repatriated profits after terminating investment activities in Vietnam||=||The total profits earned by foreign investors during their direct investment in Vietnam||–||Profits which have been used for reinvestment and profits which were already remitted abroad during their operation period in Vietnam||–||Profits which have been used for other expenditures of foreign investors in Vietnam|

 Under the laws of Vietnam, to be entitled to remit earnings abroad, foreign investors must meet the following conditions: